miahanhnguyen/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi.md

 **5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?**
 - Using self-join to separate plan_id 0 and 4 into 2 separate columns and join on customer_id
 - Filter out a table with customer starts with trial followed by churn immediately
-- Use a middle table s3 subscription to ensure there is no start_date in between the trial and churn date (hence using NOT EXISTS)
+- Use a middle table s3 subscription to ensure that there is no start_date in between the trial and churn date (using NOT EXISTS)
 ````sql
     WITH trial_churn_filter AS (
     SELECT s1.customer_id